Phelix Odiwuor: Early life and education

-Jalas was born on April 27, 1983, in Homa Bay town, rural Kenya.
-For his early education he attended Homabay Lake primary school in Homa Bay County and Nyang'oma boys Secondary School in Siaya County.
+Jalas was born on April 27, 1980, in Homa Bay town, rural Kenya.
+For his early education, he attended Homabay Lake Primary School in Homa Bay County and Nyang'oma Boys Secondary School in Siaya County.
 He later joined Daystar University where he graduated on 13 November 2020 with a Bachelor of Arts in Community Development degree.

 Career

+Media

 Odiwuor appeared as Jalang'o in Citizen TV's Papa Shirandula, and that's how he earned this stage name, later shortened to 'Jalas'.